Scheduling an Assessment

 Students who are unable to connect with a proctor before midnight Mountain Time on the last day of their term will receive a Not Pass on their assessment for the term, even if the assessment receives a passing score.

 Students are encouraged to schedule their assessments as soon as possible.
-Failure to schedule on time or the inability to find an available testing option, either through OLP or a testing site, will result in a Not Pass for the assessment.
+Failure to schedule on time or the inability to find an available testing option will result in a Not Pass for the assessment.
 In addition, failure to schedule on time or the inability to find an available testing option will not result in an Incomplete Course extension for the course.

 Third Party Exams